elliottdombrowski/express-note-taker/README.md

 ---

 # USAGE
-## The user can start their Express.js server by running "npm start."
-Once the server is live, the user can point their browser at the port provided to view the webpage.
+## The user can start their Express.js server by running "heroku open."
+This will open the page in the browser from the command line..

 ```
 WHEN I type my note, I am presented with a "save" icon in the page header.